Jennifer L. Greenblatt

 • Repeatedly shortlisted for Legal Media Group’s Rising Stars Awards for best in product liability

-• Repeatedly ranked by Benchmark Litigation as a Local Litigation Star and Top Litigator Under 40 and named to Under 40 Hotlist
+• Ranked seven years running by Benchmark Litigation as a Local Litigation Star and Top Litigator 40 & Under

 • Profiled as one of 10 partners by Financier Worldwide in Product Liability Power Players: Distinguished Advisors with individual Q&A